dwyl/flutter-todo-list-tutorial/README.md

 in a **list** - `TodoList`.
 We want this list to be *accessible* anywhere within the widget tree.
-But before that,
-let's clear some concepts.
+But before that, let's clear some concepts.

 ### 2.1. `Riverpod` Provider

 When using `Riverpod`,
 you are going to see the word **"Provider"** tossed around a lot.
 And for good reason, because it's important!
 **A provider is an object that encapsulates a piece of state and allows listening to that state.**.

  By wrapping a piece of state in a `provider`, you will make it so that:
- - it is acessible from multiple locations within the widget tree.
+ - it is accessible from multiple locations within the widget tree.
  - enable performance optimizations, like caching the value.
  - increase testability of your application.
  - among others...

- We have acess to
+ We have access to
  [different types of providers](https://docs-v2.riverpod.dev/docs/concepts/providers#different-types-of-providers) that are suitable for different use cases.
  In our application,
  we are going to be using `Provider`,
  `StateProvider` and `StateNotifierProvider`.
- We are going to get to these when we implement them.
+ We are going to get to these when we implement them. 😉
- 😉
  > If you want to learn more
  > about Providers,
  > check the official docs ->